Other Industries, Business Tips

-Get more out of your pest control ads and pest control online marketing by targeting local customers.
+Get more out of your pest control ads and pest control online marketing by targeting local search.

 When it comes to online advertising, focus on Google digital ads, says Tommy Mello, The Home Service Expert and owner of A1 Garage Door Services, a $30 million-plus home services business.

 Today’s consumers find 70 percent of all services online through Google searches, he says, so “just understand Google is God when it comes to home service.”

 Mello advises business owners spend at least half of their marketing dollars on SEO, Pay-Per-Click (PPC) digital ads, Google My Business listing, Google Local Services, and getting more positive customer reviews.

 When you’re thinking about pest control advertising ideas, you may want to consider combining digital pest control advertising with traditional methods for reaching local neighborhoods, such as pest control marketing postcards or pest control advertising flyers.